 Factors influencing contact dermatitis healing time

-- • Duration and frequency of exposure
+Frequency and duration of exposure

 Healing phase: what to expect